 CCSD 89 Teaching and Learning Department

-The CCSD89 Teaching and Learning Department is grounded in the principle mission that CCSD 89 will empower all learners to recognize and optimize his/her full potential.
-In order to achieve this goal, the CCSD 89 Teaching and Learning Department focuses on several Critical Strategies for Action from the CCSD 89 Strategic Plan:
+The CCSD 89 Teaching and Learning Department is grounded in the principle mission that CCSD 89 will empower all learners to recognize and optimize their full potential.
+In order to achieve this goal, the CCSD 89 Teaching and Learning Department focuses on several critical strategies for action supporting the CCSD 89 Strategic Plan:

-- We will implement shared units of instruction that are aligned to the learning standards and promote critical thinking skills including critical thinking, collaboration, communication, and creativity that will lead to analytical thinking and problem solving.
+- We will implement shared units of instruction that are aligned to the Illinois Learning Standards and promote critical thinking skills, including collaboration, communication, and creativity that will lead to analytical thinking and problem-solving.

-- We will establish a learning environment that encourages risk and fosters a growth mindset, through the integration of social-emotional learning standards in order to promote social and cultural awareness, responsible decision making, relationship skills, self-awareness, and self-management.
+- We will establish a learning environment that encourages curiosity and fosters a growth mindset, integrating social-emotional learning standards to promote social and cultural awareness, responsible decision making, relationship skills, self-awareness, and self-management.

-- We will differentiate instruction to meet the needs of every student and close achievement gaps by increasing rigor and challenge for all.
+- We will differentiate instruction to meet the needs of every student and work to close achievement gaps by increasing rigor and challenge for all through universally designed instruction.

-- We will continuously evaluate and seek to implement leading technology in order to provide engaged learning and teaching.
+- We will continuously evaluate and seek to implement leading technology to support engaged learning and teaching.

 The Teaching and Learning Department is led by Dr. Jill Kingsfield